-Commercially sensitive information can be excluded from the VCS PD and validation and verification reports when published on the VCS Program project database but it shall be included in the VCS PD and validation and verification reports submitted to the VCS Association.
+Commercially Sensitive Information can be excluded from the VCS PD and validation and verification reports when published on the VCS Project Database but it shall be included in the VCS PD and validation and verification reports submitted to the VCS Registry operator.
 All project information shall be presumed to be available for public scrutiny.
 When this is not the case the project proponent shall demonstrate that information is commercially sensitive.
 At a minimum, the project baseline scenario, calculations, monitoring report and demonstration of additionality shall be publicly disclosed.

-Any commercially sensitive information that has been excluded from the VCS PD and validation and verification reports shall be listed by the project proponent and provided to the validator or verifier, the VCS Program project database and the applicable VCS Program registry.
-If no list is provided all information in the VCS PD and validation and verification reports shall be disclosed on the VCS Program Project Database.
+Any Commercially Sensitive Information that has been excluded from the VCS PD and validation and verification reports shall be listed by the project proponent and provided to the validator or verifier, the VCS Project Database and the applicable VCS Registry.
+If no list is provided all information in the VCS PD and validation and verification reports shall be disclosed on the VCS Project Database.

-The validator or verifier shall check that any information requested as commercially sensitive meets the VCS Program definition of commercially sensitive information.
+The validator or verifier shall check that any information requested as commercially sensitive meets the VCS Program definition of Commercially Sensitive Information.

-The VCS PD shall be accompanied by proof of title, which shall contain one of the following:
+The VCS PD shall be accompanied by Proof of Title, which shall contain one of the following:

-- a legislative right; - a right under local common law; - ownership of the plant, equipment and/or process generating the reductions/ removals; or - a contractual arrangement with the owner of the plant, equipment or process that grants all reductions/removals to the proponent.
+- a legislative right; - a right under local common law;

+- ownership of the plant, equipment and/or process generating the reductions/ removals; or - a contractual arrangement with the owner of the plant, equipment or process that grants all reductions/removals to the proponent.